Old Mac Pro

 Interview with Chris Hackley on advertising and marketing

 We have done a new self-initiated interview called an Interview With Professor Chris Hackley (Professor of Marketing, Royal Holloway, University of London) on the Past, Present and Future of Advertising and Marketing that is on our Medium, enjoy.
 November 2020.

-We have been showcased on the London Design Festival 2020 freelancer portal, that has resources, how-tos and creator tools, to help creative entrepreneurs.
+We have been showcased on the London Design Festival 2020 freelancer portal.
 August 2020.